aIIey/PFP-Sender-Bot/README.md

-Here's a README for your PFP sender bot project:

----

 # PFP Sender Bot

 This bot scrapes profile pictures (pfps) from specified pages and sends them to a Discord channel through a webhook.
 The bot allows you to choose between different types of pfps (e.g., girl, guy, anime) and can send either square pfps or original ones based on your selection.
 It's built in Python and uses the `requests`, `BeautifulSoup`, and `logging` libraries.